32 Amazing Finds Left On The Curb By NYC Residents For Urban Foragers

 Urban Foraging Insights

-Dr. Marc Bekoff, an ecologist and author, emphasizes that urban foraging reflects humans’ deep connection with nature, even in cities.
-He argues that this practice not only fosters sustainability but also enhances community bonds.
+An ecologist and author emphasizes that urban foraging reflects humans’ deep connection with nature, even in cities.

 Urban foragers often find discarded items that can be repurposed, promoting a culture of recycling.
-Bekoff notes that this behavior serves as a reminder of the valuable resources we often overlook, highlighting the need for environmentally conscious practices in urban settings.
+This behavior serves as a reminder of the valuable resources we often overlook, highlighting the need for environmentally conscious practices in urban settings.

 4. "You Guysssss… It’s Velvet And Yellow!"